Bhuvannnn/CJSON/README.md

 ## Project Status

 - Design Phase - Complete
-- Implementation - Not Started
+- Implementation - Completed till Phase 3

 This repository currently contains the design documentation.
 Implementation will follow the 8-week roadmap outlined in the design document.